Psykotikism/Gun_Damage_Booster/README.md

 - Scenario 1
 ```
+gdb_gamemodetypes "0" // The plugin is enabled in all game mode types.
 gdb_enabledgamemodes "" // The plugin is enabled in all game modes.
 gdb_disabledgamemodes "coop" // The plugin is disabled in Campaign mode.